Using DSM Security Features to Protect Business Data

 The first step in security is to make sure that users are who they say they are.
 Unauthorized access usually starts with stolen credentials, which is why identity management needs to be strictly enforced.

 Multi-factor authentication, login approval, and account lockout policies are all supported by DSM.
+See how to Prepare your NAS properly before installing new DSM system releases.
 These features make sure that a stolen password can’t get into the system by itself.
 Administrators should also turn off the default administrator account and make accounts based on roles for management tasks.
 Limiting the number of privileges that users have makes it less likely that they will be compromised.

 Strong identity rules change the NAS from a shared file device into a controlled business platform.